FD Calculator

 • 🔹 Total Interest Earned: ₹41,478

-• 🔹 Compare Different Options – Try different amounts, tenures, and interest rates to see what works best for you.
+• 🔹 Compare Options – Test various tenures, amounts, and rates

 Factors That Affect Your FD Returns

-• ✔️ Deposit Amount – The more you invest, the higher your returns.
+• ✔️ Deposit Amount – More capital, more interest

-• ✔️ Interest Rate – Even a small difference can impact your earnings.
+• ✔️ Interest Rate – Even 0.5% can make a big difference

-• ✔️ Tenure – Longer tenures usually mean more interest.
+• ✔️ Tenure – Longer duration typically yields higher returns

 FAQs